-North Korea's Kim inspects testing of newly developed 'tactical' weapon
+North Korea says Kim inspects testing of newly developed 'tactical' weapon

 The only picture released by state media showed Kim standing on a beach surrounded by officials in military uniforms, but no weapons were visible.

-International weapons experts said the officials included a leader of the artillery corps of the Korean People’s Army.
+International weapons experts said the officials around Kim included a leader of the artillery corps of the Korean People’s Army.

-The test was successful and the weapon could protect North Korea like a “steel wall,” KCNA, the North Korean news agency, said.
+In Washington, in response to the North Korean announcement, a U.S. State Department spokesman said, “We remain confident that the promises made by President Trump and Chairman Kim will be fulfilled.”

+The official was referring to an unprecedented summit of U.S. President Donald Trump and Kim in Singapore in June, where they agreed to work toward denuclearization and peace on the Korean peninsula, and establish new relations with each other.

+But the agreement was short on specifics, and negotiations have made little headway since.

+South Korea’s defense ministry said it did not have an immediate comment but was preparing a statement on the North Korean test.

-However, the understated announcement was more likely aimed at reassuring the North Korean military rather than trying to torpedo diplomatic talks, said Choi Kang, vice president of the Asan Institute for Policy Studies in Seoul.
+Friday’s understated announcement was more likely aimed at reassuring the North Korean military rather than trying to torpedo diplomatic talks, however, said Choi Kang, vice president of the Asan Institute for Policy Studies in Seoul.

 “North Korea is trying to show its soldiers that they are becoming high-tech and keeping a certain level of military capability, while trying to eliminate dissatisfaction and worries inside its military,” he added.